-The findings are presented as they relate to two dental health behaviours: (a) oral hygiene and self-care behaviour and (b) dental attendance.
+The findings are presented as they relate to two dental health behaviours: 1) oral hygiene and self-care behaviour and 2) dental attendance.

-3.1 | Oral hygiene and self-care behaviour
+Oral hygiene and self-care behaviour

-All stroke survivors reported that they took part in oral hygiene activities (toothbrushing or mouth cleaning) to some extent, and HCPs recognized toothbrushing or mouth cleaning as something that was important for their patients.
+All stroke survivors reported that they took part in oral hygiene activities (tooth brushing or mouth cleaning) to some extent and HCPs recognised tooth brushing or mouth cleaning as something that was important for their patients.
 The following themes are presented: knowledge and beliefs, routine, disability as a result of stroke and support and training.

-3.1.1 | Knowledge and beliefs
+Knowledge and beliefs

 Participants' beliefs around what oral care behaviours they thought they should carry out, and thoughts about why oral care behaviours were important, were discussed.
-The analysis of perceptions around knowledge and beliefs focussed on the perspectives of stroke survivors, rather than on those of the HCPs who were likely to be taking part with professional interest and expertise in oral care.
+The analysis of perceptions around knowledge and beliefs focussed on the perspectives of stroke survivors, rather than the HCPs who were likely to be taking part with professional interest and expertise in oral care.
 Stroke survivors generally reported an understanding of what they should do that was consistent with guidelines, for example,

-Clean them.
+"Clean them.
 Just keep yourself healthy.
 Like I say, brush regularly.
 Not too many sweeties.
-Can't think of anything else

-(Stroke Survivor (SS)10)
+Can't think of anything else" (Stroke Survivor (SS)10)